Shogun486/3D-Art-Institute-of-Chicago-Gallery/README.md

 You'll feel like you're walking inside of the AIC itself!

 ## Demo
-To watch a quick demo, click [here].
+To watch a quick demo, click here.

 ## API Details
 The [AIC's REST API] holds the museum's public data.
 The image files you see are not from this API, but instead must be acquired through a different URL following [IIIF Image API] standards.
-Within [paintingData.js], you'll find that image requests are specifcially made with the URL suffix `/full/843,/0/default.jpg` (IIIF supports multiple image display options).
+Within paintingData.js, you'll find that image requests are specifcially made with the URL suffix `/full/843,/0/default.jpg` (IIIF supports multiple image display options).
 This particular display option is what's used by AIC's website, therefore images will load much faster on your end if you stick with this option.
 You don't have to make any changes to any of the files